Stephen James

 Across the UK economy, men are more likely than women to be in senior roles (especially very senior roles at the top of organisations).
 Women are more likely than men to be in administrative roles at the lower end of the organisation.
 Men are more likely to be in technical roles, which are paid more highly than other roles at similar levels of seniority.
 Women are also more likely than men to have had breaks from work that have affected their career progression, for example to bring up children.
 They are also more likely to work part time, and many of the jobs that are available across the UK on a part-time basis are relatively low paid.

 This pattern from the UK economy as a whole is reflected in the make-up of our organisation.
-Most BMW technicians in our business are men and 75% of line managers and senior managers are men, which is a 2% increase from last year however, eleven months on (March 2023) the number of line managers/senior managers has decreased by 6.2% and yet the percentage of women in supervisory roles remains the same at 25%.
+Most BMW technicians in our business are men and 72% of line managers and senior managers are men, which is a 3% decrease from last year however, eleven months on (March 2023) the number of female line managers/senior managers has increased by 3% to 28%.

-For the reporting period, our business comprises of 25% women, which is one percent higher than last year’s report.
-Eleven months on (March 2023) today women represent 29% of our business.
+For the reporting period, our business comprises of 24% women, which is one percent lower than last year’s report.
+Eleven months on (March 2024) today women represent 27% of our business.

 We have a number of women and men who have returned to work with us at the end of maternity/shared parental leave to work flexibly.
 We consider requests from all employees to work flexibly, regardless of their role and level of seniority, and that flexible working is not just part-time working.